Want to know what do you need to make an extra $8,885 per month with Amazon Affiliate Sites? Keep reading…

 That one is tough.
 To be honest keyword research is so important that I would hate to buy a domain in a bad niche and the keyword research tool I use would use all that money and then some.
 Thinking about this harder I would get on Facebook and join a group around amazon niche sites.
 Basically like the private group we have 😉

-Talk with some of the group and see if they could help you with keyword research to get you started so you can buy a good domain and start content focused in the right place.
+Talk with some of the groups and see if they could help you with keyword research to get you started so you can buy a good domain and start content focused in the right place.
 From there buy your domain, read Amazon’s terms thoroughly to know what you can and can’t do, and then go to town.
 Learn what works and what doesn’t by trying out things to this day I learn more and more every day and laugh and the stuff I still don’t know.

 10. High price products or low price products?